Skip to main content

 2 mentions Positive Neutral Negative

-The atmosphere is praised for its immersive battle settings and variety of ancient armies, enhanced by unique features like messengers.
-However, some users feel the sound design could benefit from more impactful drum elements to fully capture the ambiance.
+The game's atmosphere is praised for its immersive battles and diverse ancient armies, enhanced by engaging features like messengers; however, some feel the acoustic experience could be improved with more prominent drum sounds.

 • “The possibility of choosing from an impressive number of armies from different ancient eras and the atmosphere created by the battles, together with some interesting new features such as messengers, make it all extremely appealing.”